 A .gov website belongs to an official government organization in the United States.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The U.S. Embassy and Consulates in Mexico have resumed limited processing of nonimmigrant visas.
+The U.S. Embassy and Consulates in Mexico are currently processing nonimmigrant visas.
 Applicants should expect a longer-than-normal wait time for this service and plan accordingly.
+For more information about wait times, visit this link.
 Applicants applying in the same visa class and whose previous visa expired within the last 48 months may be eligible for interview waiver.
 Applicants may schedule a renewal appointment here.

 Expedited/Emergency Appointments: If applicants have an urgent need for travel, they may request an emergency appointment by following the guidance found here.

 Non-Resident Applicants: Routine appointments for applicants not ordinarily resident in Mexico are not available at this time.
 Any applicant currently residing in the United States who seeks to extend their legal stay should contact U.S. Citizenship and Immigration Services here.
 Additional information can be found here.

 Applicants entering the Embassy or Consulates must wear a face mask at all times and follow social distancing protocols.
 Any applicant with symptoms such as a cough, sore throat, or fever must reschedule their interview by following the instructions here or by contacting us here.

 For questions about specific visa cases in progress, please contact us here.